inesFerreira05/Cat_Life_Game/README.md

 Hello,

-Check my first achivement in Python Programming!
+Check my first achievement in Python Programming!
 This is a Python game using Pygame.

 Enjoy it!!